 Students are introduced to the planning and management of special events and festivals.
 The

-After successfully completing this course, students should be able to accomplish the following:
+After successfully completing this course, students will be able to:

 - Apply a systematic approach to the research, design, planning, implementation, and evaluation

 - Apply the principles of marketing to the process of event production.